gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/README.md

 ## Jog Wheel
 ---
 The Jog wheel is pretty straight forward.
 Nothing out of the ordinary here
 * Turning it send a messages on CC# 100.
 Clockwise sends a value 1.
-Counterclock sends 127
+Counter-clock sends 127
 * Pressing the Jog sends a Note on/off value at MIDI Note 111/D#7

 | Direction | Value             |